stephas/graphite-ng/README.md

 	resolution is at each point in time.
 * Be mathematically/logically correct by default ("nil+123" should be "nil" not "123", though the functions could get a "sloppyness" argument)

+# API

+* from / until args: unix timestamp or strings such as "now", "yesterday", "-2d", "-5weeks", "6hours", etc

 # Community
   meet us in `#graphite-ng` on freenode